AndyAgulue/Reading-Notes/javascript.md

    *Expressions that just assign a value to a variable*; in order for a variable to be useful, it needs to be given a value, this is done using the assignment operator (=).
 Example "var color = 'green';". the value of the example is now green.

    *Expressions that use two or more values to return a single value*; You can perform operations on any number of individual values to determine a single value.
 Example " var age = 3 * 4;".
 The value of the age is now 12.
 This example also uses the assignment operator, so the result of the expression "3 * 4" is stored in the variable called "age".

+### Operators
+expressions rely on things called operators: they allow you to program a single value from one or more values.

+*Assignment Operators*: Assign a value to a variable.

+*Arithmetic Operators*: Perfoms basic math.

+*String Operators*: Combine two strings.

+*Comaparison Operators*: Combine two values andreturns true or false.

+*Logical Operators*: Combine expressions and return true or false.

+### Functions
+Functions let you group a series of statements together to perform a specific task that you ca call on when ever you need.

+Your code is separated out into groups of instructions, then you call the instructions in the order that they need to be carried out.

+The name of the function should be one word, using camelCase if necessary and should preferably describe what the function does.

+Functions always have () {} and the parameter lives in the ().

+Example: function sayHello()